travis-ci/dpl/CONTRIBUTING_2.md

 We have added automated integration tests for the providers/services we are familiar with.
 These live in https://github.com/travis-ci/dpl/tree/dpl-2/.travis.
-They actually make a deployment to the respective service (or in case of Rubygems to a service running locally).
+They make a deployment to the respective service (or in case of Rubygems to a service running locally).
 The are currently triggered manually, and may be run on a regular basis in the future (as a cron build).